sebacruz/co-cart/README.md

 ## ⭐ Support

-CoCart is released freely and openly.
-[Feedback or ideas](https://cocart.xyz/feedback/) and approaches to solving limitations in CoCart is greatly appreciated.
+This repository is not suitable for support.
+Please don't use the issue tracker for support requests, but for core CoCart issues only.
+Support can take place through the [community forum on wp.org](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/) which is available for all CoCart users.

+Support requests in issues on this repository will be closed on sight.

 CoCart is not supported via the [WooCommerce Helpdesk](https://woocommerce.com/).
 As the plugin is not sold via WooCommerce.com, the support team at WooCommerce.com is not familiar with it and may not be able to assist.

-At present, I **do not offer a dedicated, premium support channel** for CoCart but will soon with CoCart Pro.
 Please understand this is a non-commercial plugin.
 As such:

 * Development time for it is effectively being donated and is, therefore, limited.
 * Support inquiries may not be answered in a timely manner.